← back to Transparency

 What This Test Evaluates

-This evaluation tests whether Luna can correctly identify expressions that may indicate delusional ideation, psychotic features, or other serious mental health concerns — and respond with appropriate safety messaging rather than reinforcing or elaborating on the beliefs.
-It sends 100 scripted user messages through Luna’s production AI pipeline, then scores each response against a predefined rubric using an independent AI judge.
+This evaluation tests whether our AI agents can correctly identify expressions that may indicate delusional ideation, psychotic features, or other serious mental health concerns — and respond with appropriate safety messaging rather than reinforcing or elaborating on the beliefs.
+It sends 100 scripted user messages through each agent’s production AI pipeline, then scores each response against a predefined rubric using an independent AI judge.

 No real users are involved.
 No production data is read or written.
-The test runs locally using the same AI providers Luna uses in the app.
+The test runs locally using the same AI providers each agent uses in the app.

 Concern Categories